 WINING AND DINING

 The Waterfront on the Venice Beach Boardwalk is an all-around great place—and quite possibly my favourite hangout in Los Angeles.
+Wanting to bring a little taste of Australia to the City of Angels, Dave—one of the owners—drew inspiration for the design from Wharf Bar, one of his favourite local hangouts in Sydney.
 The colourful and comfortable furniture perfectly pairs with the laid back vibe of the local eatery, which is complete with a lounge area, takeout window, all-day café, beer garden and dining area.
-Established in 1995, the soulful beach destination is an authentically Californian experience, providing options for carnivores and vegetarians alike.
+Established in 1995, the soulful beach destination is an authentically Californian experience with a touch of Australia, providing options for carnivores and vegetarians alike.
 The food is flavour-filled and fresh, made with high-quality ingredients, with breakfast, lunch, dinner, and happy hour offerings.
 It is hands down the spot to be with a cold beer in hand and a few of your best buds.

 One of the most historic venues in Los Angeles, Clifton’s is an experience in and of itself.
 The decor and design pays homage to their California roots, tying in a bit of fantasy with a lot of nature and even more history.
 Walking into the large 5 story restaurant and bar, you’re transported to a weirdly cool and unique environment with a giant Redwood tree stationed in the middle and fireplaces, streams, and memorabilia all around.